dr-yst/org-x/dev-docs/progress.md

 - Designed a global metadata management system for efficient tag and category tracking
 - Prioritized code quality and safety by fixing unsafe code patterns
 - Designed a multi-view tab system for better organization and customization
-- Created a comprehensive filtering and sorting system for powerful content organization
+- Created a sidebar-based filtering system for intuitive and accessible filtering
 - Added flexible grouping functionality to organize related content
 - Designed a settings screen for centralizing all customization options
+- Updated task list design to focus on dates rather than descriptions
+- Added support for user-defined properties in the filtering system

 ## Risks and Challenges